 If you take out a joint life policy, you can separate it if you get divorced or you dissolve your registered civil partnership.
-You can also separate the policy if one of you takes out a different rental agreement in one name.
+You can also separate the policy if one of you takes over an existing mortgage in one name or takes out a new mortgage in one name.